ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

 =================================

-The preprocessor section of the recipe includes one or more preprocesors, each of which may execute one or several preprocessor steps.
+The preprocessor section of the recipe includes one or more preprocesors, each of which may call the execution of one or several preprocessor functions.

 Each preprocessor section includes:

-- A preprocessor name (any name, one yaml tab (2 spaces) under ``preprocessors``);
+- A preprocessor name (any name, under ``preprocessors``);
-- A list of preprocesor steps to be executed (choose from the API, each one yaml tab (2 spaces) under preprocessor name)
+- A list of preprocesor steps to be executed (choose from the API);
-- Any or none arguments given to the preprocessor steps (one yaml tab (2 spaces) under preprocessor step name)
+- Any or none arguments given to the preprocessor steps;
 - The order that the preprocesor steps are applied can also be specified using the ``custom_order`` preprocesor function.

 The following snippet is an example of a preprocessor named ``prep_map`` that contains